sunel/eav/README.md

 Here ```name,sku,upc,description,search``` are the attributes that needs to be added to  ```product``` entity.

-This is will create the migration that is needed to create the attibute and map it to the entity.
+This is will create the migration that is needed to create the attibute and map it to the entity. **YOU NEED TO EDIT THE ATTRIBUTES INFO IN THE MIGRATION**

 > Refer [Add Attribute](#add-attribute) for more info.